SimpleSamples/docs/docs/framework/wpf/data/data-binding-overview.md

 -   <xref:System.Windows.Data.BindingMode.OneWayToSource> is the reverse of <xref:System.Windows.Data.BindingMode.OneWay> binding; it updates the source property when the target property changes.
 One example scenario is if you only need to re-evaluate the source value from the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].

 -   Not illustrated in the figure is <xref:System.Windows.Data.BindingMode.OneTime> binding, which causes the source property to initialize the target property, but subsequent changes do not propagate.
-This means that if the data context undergoes a change or the object in the data context changes, then the change is not reflected in the target property.
-This type of binding is appropriate if you are using data where either a snapshot of the current state is appropriate to use or the data is truly static.
+This means that if the data context undergoes a change or the object in the data context changes then the change is not reflected in the target property.
+This type of binding is appropriate if you are using data where, either a snapshot of the current state is appropriate to use, or the data is truly static.
 This type of binding is also useful if you want to initialize your target property with some value from a source property and the data context is not known in advance.
 This is essentially a simpler form of <xref:System.Windows.Data.BindingMode.OneWay> binding that provides better performance in cases where the source value does not change.

  Note that to detect source changes (applicable to <xref:System.Windows.Data.BindingMode.OneWay> and <xref:System.Windows.Data.BindingMode.TwoWay> bindings), the source must implement a suitable property change notification mechanism such as <xref:System.ComponentModel.INotifyPropertyChanged>.
 See [Implement Property Change Notification](../../../../docs/framework/wpf/data/how-to-implement-property-change-notification.md) for an example of an <xref:System.ComponentModel.INotifyPropertyChanged> implementation.